Okra: Discover the health benefits of this underrated vegetable

-Okra – also know as lady fingers, bamia and bhindi – is a nutrition packed flowery plant, favoured for it’s seed pods, but it’s flown relatively under the radar when it comes to all it’s good for.
+Okra – also know as lady fingers, bamia and bhindi – is a nutrition packed flowery plant, favoured for its seed pods, but it has flown relatively under the radar when it comes to all it’s good for.

 So we think it’s about time to shine some light on this underrated green veggie and inform you on all it can do for your body.